sagemath/sagewiki_to_gh-2022-10-10/People.md

 = Community =

 The [[http://www.sagemath.org | Sage]] mathematics project attracts users and [[http://www.sagemath.org/development-map.html  | developers]] of widely varying backgrounds from around the world.
-Moreover, whether you're a beginner or expert, student or educator, researcher or enthusiast, we consider every Sage user a potential Sage developer.
+Moreover, whether you're a beginner or expert, student or educator, researcher or enthusiast, someone in between or altogether different, we welcome your contributions to the Sage community.

-The following is an incomplete list of Sage user-developers who have set up personal pages at this site.
+The following is an incomplete list of Sage users and developers who have set up personal pages at this site.

  * [[WilliamStein | William Stein]]
  * [[MichaelAbshoff | Michael Abshoff]]